 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Kaposi sarcoma is a type of soft-tissue sarcoma.
 Soft-tissue sarcomas are a group of cancers that begin in the tissues that support and connect the body.
-Kaposi sarcoma generally develops in tissue located below the skin's surface or in the mucous membranes of the mouth, nose, or anus.
+Kaposi sarcoma generally develops in tissue located below the skin's surface or in the lining of the mouth, nose, or anus.
 Areas of abnormal tissue change, known as Kaposi sarcoma lesions, usually appear on the skin as raised blotches or nodules.
 These lesions may be purple, red, or brown.
 When viewed under a microscope, Kaposi sarcoma cells resemble blood vessels.

 There are several types of Kaposi sarcoma: